The main WCB-Alberta website and its online applications use

 If the worker’s shift cycle does not repeat, set the shift cycle as “7 on 0 off” and average the regular number of hours per week.

-Contact the worker and request proof their earnings information (paystub) at the time of their recurrence.
+Contact the worker and request proof their earnings information (paystubs for one year prior to the recurrence layoff date) at the time of their recurrence layoff date.
 If they were working for the date-of-accident employer at the time of the recurrence, the date-of-accident employer may also be contacted.

 If applicable, enter the number of unpaid days in the "number of days excluded" field in eCO to pro-rate the earnings according to the number of days worked.